ArduPilot/ardupilot_wiki/common/source/docs/common-powering-the-apm2.rst

 these rails, so it is necessary for both "sides" to be receiving +5V (within the specs below) for the board to function.

-These positive-rails can be joined together by placing JP1 in it's position on the board.
+These positive-rails can be joined together by placing JP1 in its position on the board.
 This connects all the positive-rails ands provides power to both sides of the board, so that low-level power can be distributed to peripheral sensors and devices: 3DR Radios, sonar, RC